ztyyLV/web-twain-docs/indepth/features/viewer-v16.1.1.md

 ### How to show or hide the Image Editor

 The Image Editor can be opened by the API [ `ShowImageEditor()` ]({{site.info}}api/WebTwain_Viewer.html#showimageeditor).

-### Questions

-#### Q: Is the Image Editor compatible across all platforms?

-A: The Image Editor is availabe on all platforms where DWT is supported.
-However, while it is built into the browser page in most cases, it runs as a separate programme if DWT ActiveX edition is used.

-<!–

-Q: Can I change the language of the Editor
-Q: Can I remove or add buttons on the toolbar of the Editor
-Q: Can I specify where and how big the Editor is
-Q: Can I change the colors of the Editor
-–>